gfiorav/carto_loves_mac/README.md

 cd ../..
 ```

-NOTE: You'll have to do this everytime the PostgreSQL extension is updated!
+NOTE: You'll have to do this every time the PostgreSQL extension is updated!

 Ok, we're almost done.
 Remember we built from source `gdal` v2.2.1 and installed it?
-Well, that brings `ogr2ogr` v2.2.1 with it and that's what we need, but sadly the config file is thought for onpremise installations were the binary is renamed with every version.
+Well, that brings `ogr2ogr` v2.2.1 with it and that's what we need, but sadly the config file is thought for on-premise installations were the binary is renamed with every version.
 So you need to open `config/app_config.yml` and change `binary:           'which ogr2ogr2.1` to `binary: 'which ogr2ogr'`.

-While we're on the subject of `ogr2ogr`, used by the importer to grab a CSV and put it in a db table, let's install one other thing the importer will need: the `unp` unapacker.
+While we're on the subject of `ogr2ogr`, used by the importer to grab a CSV and put it in a db table, let's install one other thing the importer will need: the `unp` unpacker.

 ```
 brew install unp